Mon, Tues, Thurs, and Fri (closed Wed)

-Trained volunteers, working one or two days per month, staff the office and two food pantries.
-One salaried part-time administrator oversees operations during DEAM's office hours.
+Trained volunteers, working one or two days per month, staff the office and food pantry.
+Two salaried part-time administrators oversee operations during DEAM's office hours.
 Click here to learn more about how to volunteer.

 DEAM is a designated non-profit charity 501(c)(3) as defined by the IRS.
 Our office will furnish an acknowledgement letter for any monetary donations so that the donor may use it to document their donation for tax purposes.

 Decatur-area churches provide food, clothing and financial assistance to support neighbors in need.

 DEAM will continue to offer emergency assistance to our neighbors in need and to direct them to community organizations who are equipped to provide long-term solutions to their financial stress.